Bold and Easy Bear Coloring Pages for Simple, Relaxing Fun (Free Printables)

 Open meadows and family moments round out the book, with a cub riding on its mother's shoulders, bears reared up to test the breeze, little ones clambering a slim sapling, and a roll in tall grass with paws in the air.
 Far peaks, daisies, and rolling hills frame each scene.
 Bright open meadows take any medium well and stay easy for new colorists.

-What makes these thick line bear coloring pages so easy
+Why these thick line bear coloring pages are so easy to fill

 How to print bold and easy bear coloring pages at home